You say “This is a cost-accounting problem. Period. End of story. Any attempt to make it more complicated than that is intellectual masturbation IMO.”

 Agreed, let us treat it as an accounting problem.
 And let us de-complicate the economy to the bare bones.*

-The most elementary economy is the pure consumption economy and it consists of the business and the household sector.
+The most elementary economy is the pure production-consumption economy and it consists of the business and the household sector.
 For a start, the business sector produces and sells one consumption good.
 The business sector is fully integrated from the intake of raw material to the output of the final product.
 With one giant firm we have the simplest of all possible cases.

 First period: the business sector pays 100 monetary units (million, billion, trillion Euro, Dollar, Yuan) to the household sector and the household sector spends exactly this amount on the consumption good.
 There is no saving of the household sector.
 The business sector’s profit is zero and the price of the consumption good is equal to unit wage costs.
 The real wage is equal to productivity.